gardener/etcd-backup-restore/docs/development/tests.md

 #### Running the e2e tests with the emulators

+> **_NOTE:_** Running the AWS e2e tests requires a `LOCALSTACK_AUTH_TOKEN` environment variable to be set.
+> The project has a [LocalStack for Open Source](https://localstack.cloud/open-source) license.
+Ask a
+> maintainer for the token, or apply for your own.
+Alternatively, the frozen community archive image
+> `localstack/localstack:s3-community-archive` can be used without a token, but it will not receive
+> updates or security patches.

 ##### On a Kind Cluster

 To run the e2e tests with the emulators, run the following command: